Plogl/cross-country/README.md

--A test run of this code can be found as Cross-Country-Example.gif-
+-A test run of this code can be found as 'Cross-Country-Example.gif', and Unit Tests in 'JUnit-Tests-Example.gif'-

 A trip planner that uses capital cities as stops between your starting and ending city.